How to prioritise your legal and accounting work for your startup

 Either an accountant or lawyer can help you with initial advice about your business structure.

 In fact, either an accountant or lawyer can help you to set up and register your business structure.
+You'll need that first, before you enter into any agreements.

 In Australia you can choose from the sole trader, partnership, trust or company structure but we're not going to go into the difference between each here.